kashifmannzoor/Generative-AI-use-cases/Retail-and-Consumer-Goods-industry.md

 - Content generation: create product descriptions from images and text
 - Customized Suggestions for e-commerce Shoppers
 - Sentiment analysis to identify areas of product improvement
+- Enhance Search with Generative AI on e-commerce, use Large Language Models (LLMs) in the search bar to offer customers search items based on natural language.

 > [!TIP]